tvararu/meteor-webpack-react-kickstart/README.md

 - You can access any Meteor global variables like collections, ReactMeteorData, Meteor.call(), Meteor.user(), ...
 - You can require CSS inside `componentWillMount` of your React components (read the section to learn more)
 - You can require images so they get bundled automatically (`<img src={require('./img/check.png')} alt="" />`)
-- You can use Blaze templates by using [BlazeToReact](https://atmospherejs.com/thereactivestack/blazetoreact)
+- You can use Blaze templates with [BlazeToReact](https://atmospherejs.com/thereactivestack/blazetoreact)

 # Folder structure
 You might be confused because the folder structure is not how it used to be with Meteor.
 Here is what you need to know about each folder: